-Many know Ávila as small medieval town in the west of Spain known the world over for its iconic Romanesque walls.
-Now, Ávila will also go down in history as being home to Nagami Design, a design brand that explores the future of product design in a new technological era, founded in 2016 when architects Miki Jiménez García and Ignacio Viguera Ochoa joined forces with architect Manuel Jiménez García.
+Many know Ávila as a small medieval town in the west of Spain known worldwide for its iconic Romanesque walls.
+Now, Ávila will also go down in history as being home to Nagami Design, a design brand that explores the future of product design in a new technological era—founded in 2016 when architects Miki Jiménez García and Ignacio Viguera Ochoa joined forces with architect Manuel Jiménez García.

-For those that are not familiar with Nagami, who is behind the studio and what led you to found Nagami?
+For those unfamiliar with Nagami, who is behind the studio and what led you to found Nagami?

-VoxelChair v1.0 became part of the museum’s permanent collection at the completion of the exhibition, and Manuel, Miki, and Ignacio continued developing the technology and started creating their products, specially designed for their manufacturing method.
-Estrat Chair, Nital Vase, and Nobu Chair are the first furniture pieces produced by the company.
+VoxelChair v1.0 became part of the museum’s permanent collection at the exhibition’s completion.
+Manuel, Miki, and Ignacio continued developing the technology and creating products specially designed for their manufacturing method.
+As a result, Estrat Chair, Nital Vase, and Nobu Chair are the first furniture pieces produced by the company.
 Nagami also participated in projects collaborating with other companies, such as Canaria, with a project supported by Nasa Extreme Tech Challenge.

 Nagami presented a pioneering project at Milan Design Week 2018, combining computational design and large-scale robotic 3D printing — Brave New World: Re-thinking Design in the New Age of Technology.
 It will be officially launched with the presentation of four chairs made in collaboration with Zaha Hadid Architects, Ross Lovegrove, and Daniel Widrig.
 Could you tell us more about these innovative collaborations?

-What were the most significant challenges you faced during the development of these pieces?
+What were the most significant challenges you faced while developing these pieces?

-3D printing allows reducing the production chain, allowing designers to materialise their prototypes quickly, without tedious fabrication of parts, shipping, and complicated assemblies.
-However, the use of this technology is mostly limited to the production of small-scale objects.
-Desktop 3D printers are slow and expensive in relation to the volume that they can print.
-These are some of the reasons why large-scale 3D printing usually is just present in exhibitions and luxury objects.
+3D printing reduces the production chain, allowing designers to materialise their prototypes quickly without the tedious fabrication of parts, shipping, and complicated assemblies.
+However, the use of this technology is mainly limited to the production of small-scale objects.
+Desktop 3D printers are slow and expensive about the volume that they can print.
+These are some reasons why large-scale 3D printing is usually just present in exhibitions and luxury objects.

-Research and innovation are at the core of Nagami’s projects, which are developed in collaboration with renowned architects, designers and artists.
-What do you think are the top trends (or innovations) that might reshape the future?
+Research and innovation are at the core of Nagami’s projects, developed in collaboration with renowned architects, designers and artists.
+So what are the top trends (or innovations) that might reshape the future?

 What directions do you imagine taking Nagami’s work in?

-On the one hand, we are starting a phase of increasing productivity, after the long phase of product development to get the first edition of our pieces ready for Milan.
+On the one hand, we are starting to increase productivity after the long phase of product development to get the first edition of our pieces ready for Milan.
 On the other hand, we can’t stop innovating in our products, and we are already planning new research threads for new collections.

-This will include pieces printed by two/three robots simultaneously, which will allow materialising geometries that were previously unachievable.
-We are expanding our facilities, but keeping the core of the company focusing on researching about new printing methods, aiming to not only create incredible design products but also work on larger scale projects, such as 3d printed architectural scale products.
+This will include pieces printed by two/three robots simultaneously, which will allow materialising previously unachievable geometries.
+We are expanding our facilities but keeping the company’s core focus on researching new printing methods.
+We aim to create incredible design products and work on larger projects like 3D-printed architectural scale products.